Secondary surveillance radar: Secondary radar

+Each state was allocated a number band of 24 Bit addresses for allocation to civil and military aviation.
+However, while during standardization of Mode S addresses with 24 Bits seemed sufficient to provide all civil Commercial Aviation (CA) and military aircraft with their own Id, todays increasing number of General Aviation (GA) aircraft, including e.g. glider, equipped with Mode S-capable transponder, the growing number of UAVs (Unmanned Aerial Vehicles) flying in Mode S airspaces, and the growing use for identification of ground vehicle equipped with a Mode S ADS-B-capable transponder via an airport based MLAT (MultiLATeration) systems, e. g. with more than 300 vehicles per airport, already shows the limits of the 24 Bit address range, which could not have been foreseen during definition of the Mode S system.

 Both the civilian SSR and the military IFF have become much more complex than their war-time ancestors, but remain compatible with each other, not least to allow military aircraft to operate in civil airspace.
 SSR can provide much more detailed information, for example, the aircraft altitude, as well as enabling the direct exchange of data between aircraft for collision avoidance.
 Most SSR systems rely on Mode C transponders, which report the aircraft pressure altitude.
 The pressure altitude is independent of the pilot's altimeter setting, thus preventing false altitude transmissions if altimeter is adjusted incorrectly.
-Air traffic control systems recalculate reported pressure altitudes to true altitudes based on their own pressure references, if necessary.
+Air traffic control systems re-calculate reported pressure altitudes to true altitudes, based on their own pressure references, if necessary.

 Given its primary military role of reliably identifying friends, IFF has more secure (encrypted) messages to prevent "spoofing" by the enemy, and is used on many types of military platforms including air, sea and land vehicles.

 Standards and specifications

 The International Civil Aviation Organization (ICAO) is a specialized agency of the United Nations headquartered in Montreal, Quebec, Canada.
-It publishes annexes to the Convention and Annex 10 addresses Standards and Recommended Practices for Aeronautical Telecommunications.
+It publishes annexes to the Convention on International Civil Aviation.
+Annex 10 of this convention addresses Standards and Recommended Practices for Aeronautical Telecommunications.
 The objective is to ensure that aircraft crossing international boundaries are compatible with the Air Traffic Control systems in all countries that may be visited.
-Volume III, Part 1 is concerned with digital data communication systems including the data link functions of Mode S while volume IV defines its operation and signals in space.
+Volume III, Part 1 if Annex 10 is concerned with digital data communication systems including the data link functions of Mode S while volume IV defines its operation and signals in space.

 The American Radio Technical Commission for Aeronautics (RTCA) and the European Organization for Civil Aviation Equipment (Eurocae) produce Minimum Operational Performance Standards for both ground and airborne equipment in accordance with the standards specified in ICAO Annex 10.
 Both organisations frequently work together and produce common documents.

 ARINC (Aeronautical Radio, Incorporated) is an airline run organisation concerned with the form, fit and function of equipment carried in aircraft.
 Its main purpose is to ensure competition between manufacturers by specifying the size, power requirements, interfaces and performance of equipment to be located in the equipment bay of the aircraft.